nkbooth/CallsignToolkit/README.md

 - dmr_id [int]

 ### QRZ XML Lookup
+Will return JSON-formatted string of the QRZ XML API callsign data response.
 Requires QRZ_USERNAME and QRZ_PASSWORD environment variables to be set.
-If not set, the function will return an error.